-Kimchi is a traditional Korean side dish made from fermented vegetables (similar to sauerkraut) with a very pungent flavor, that adds a spicy zing and crunchy texture to just about anything.
-It can lend a subtle heat to scrambled or devil eggs and a tangy oomph to pizzas, quesadillas, tacos, and rice bowls.
+Kimchi is a traditional Korean side dish made from fermented vegetables (similar to sauerkraut) that has a very pungent flavor, adding a spicy zing and crunchy texture to just about any dish.
+It can lend subtle heat to scrambled or deviled eggs and a tangy kick to pizzas, quesadillas, tacos, and rice bowls.

-Many bacteria are involved in the fermentation of kimchi, but probiotic lactic acid bacteria are the predominant ones.
-Consuming probiotic foods regularly has many health and nutritional benefits, which include keeping your digestive system clean and creating a favorable environment for gut healing.
+A variety of bacteria are involved in the fermentation of kimchi, with probiotic lactic acid bacteria being the predominant type.
+Regularly consuming probiotic foods offers numerous health and nutritional benefits, including keeping your digestive system clean and creating a favorable environment for gut healing.

-Our recipe for raw vegan kimchi is extremely easy to make at home and if you don’t already keep a jar of kimchi in your fridge, now’s the time to stock up and start reaping the benefits of a healthy and thriving gut!
+Our recipe for raw vegan kimchi is extremely easy to make at home.
+If you don’t already keep a jar of kimchi in your fridge, now is the perfect time to stock up and start reaping the benefits of a healthy and thriving gut!

 Easy Vegan Kimchi Recipe